 - Stir in jojoba or other liquid oil.

 - Allow to chill in the refrigerator until the oil mixture begins to firm, but has not turned completely solid.
 This may take longer than you expect – several hours at least.

 - Using a standing mixer or hand mixer, whip the semi-solid mixture until white peaks form.

 - Scoop into glass jars and allow to chill for an hour in the fridge.

-This homemade lotion with remain whipped in moderate temperatures.
+This homemade lotion will remain whipped in moderate temperatures.
 If your home is particularly hot, you may want to store your body butter in the fridge.
 If you forget and your whipped butter melts back to oil, simple re-chill and re-whip.

-The consistency of this lotion is true to it’s name: whipped body butter – and as such, it does leave a thin layer of oil when applied.
+The consistency of this lotion is true to its name: whipped body butter – and as such, it does leave a thin layer of oil when applied.
 Personally, I love the idea of my skin drinking up the nutrient-dense goodness from these oils.
 If you prefer a body lotion that absorbs more completely, check out this simple recipe for homemade lotion from Mommypotamus that I also love.
 Either way, there’s no need to cover your body with synthetic junk ever again.